mefranklin6/Extron-Frontend-API/README.md

 Physical ports such as relays, serial ports and devices on a processors AVLAN are also supported.

 Additionally, this project gives CLI-like control over the processor and connected devices.
-You can use `curl` or software like `Postman` to test and demo GUI's, set relays, and test communications with devices connected over serial or on the processors AVLAN.
+You can use `curl` to test and demo GUI's, set relays, and test communications with devices connected over serial or on the processors AVLAN.

 ## Reason